alexbelgium/hassio-addons/birdnet-go/README.md

 ## Integration with HA[^1]

-Birdnet-Go can be integrated with Home Assistant using a MQTT Broker[^1].
+Birdnet-Go can be integrated with Home Assistant using a MQTT Broker.

 ### Birdnet-Go Events Sensor